MinimumViablePerson/reactjs.org/content/docs/concurrent-mode-patterns.md

 **[Try it on CodeSandbox](https://codesandbox.io/s/modest-ritchie-iufrh)**

 When a button gets clicked, it starts a transition and calls `props.onClick()` inside of it -- which triggers `handleRefreshClick` in the `<ProfilePage>` component.
-We start fetching the fresh data, but it doesn't trigger a fallback because we're inside a transition, and the 10 second timeout specified in the `useTransition` call hasn't passed yet.
+We start fetching the fresh data, but it doesn't trigger a fallback because we're inside a transition, and the 10-second timeout specified in the `useTransition` call hasn't passed yet.
 While a transition is pending, the button displays an inline loading indicator.

 We can see now how Concurrent Mode helps us achieve a good user experience without sacrificing isolation and modularity of components.
 React coordinates the transition.